 What distinguishes Pru from other respected leadership speakers is a background in both theory and leadership practice.
 She engages participants in the questions, not just her answers about leadership effectiveness, and the results resonate.

 Pru’s book, “Terrorism, Betrayal, and Resilience: My Story of the 1998 U.S. Embassy Bombings” introduces the leadership lessons she learned from a genocide, a bombing, and a life she served on the implementation end of foreign policy decisions made in Washington.

-She goes beyond those in her presentations to engage participants to consider their own challenges around management and leadership, tension between the two (management vs. leadership), and taking care of people these days.
+She goes beyond those in her presentations to engage participants to consider their own challenges around management and leadership, the tension between the two (management vs. leadership), and taking care of people.

 Sample Leadership Speech Topics

 - Leading with Integrity and Inclusion

 - Dissent and Leadership: Doing Things Right vs. Doing the Right Thing

 - Practicing Leadership in a Washington Interagency Context